 Plan your visit to the Opera House Manchester!
 Explore the options below and find a way to make your night at our venue even more special.

-Have a look at what's on this season in Manchester, including Beauty and the Beast and Mrs Doubtfire.
+Have a look at what's on this season in Manchester, including I Should Be So Lucky and Hamilton.